muratk5n/thirdwave/en/index.md

 ---

-Car Expert: "My local Servo.. has eight liquid fuel pumps and they can all be used simultaneously.
-The number of pumps is not a random choice at any Servo that number of pumps is there because eight pumps in this case is the number that best services the peak demand.
+Car Expert: "My local servo [gas station].. has eight liquid fuel pumps and they can all be used simultaneously.
+The number of pumps is not a random choice at any servo that number of pumps is there because eight pumps in this case is the number that best services the peak demand.
 Let us do a thought experiment.. transition to Electric Utopia where the eight pumps are now eight rechargers all capable of pumping 50 kwatt hours into 8 EVS in just 5 minutes [an impossibility on its own] Hallelujah.. what could possibly go    wrong?
 I'd suggest here's what could go wrong: that's 400 kwatt hours of energy in 5 minutes, think about that another way it's 400 kwatt hours delivered in 1/12th of an hour which is uh 5 megawatt, more or less, to run one shitty little suburban servo.
-Imagine rolling that out nationally to every station.. [it] is just a Preposterous infrastructure challenge"
+Imagine rolling that out nationally to every station.. [it] is just a preposterous infrastructure challenge"

 ---